yduf/yduf.github.io/_posts/2023-09-16-game-visual-pinball.md

 Standalone, is the player ported to other system.
 But it does not include the editor.
 There is still some editor available (if you press esc).

-If you want to play a PinMAME-enabled game, then you need to install [PinMAME]({% post_url 2023-09-24-pincab-vpinmame %}) as well.
+If you want to play a PinMAME-enabled game, then you need to have the roms in the proper place, see  [PinMAME]({% post_url 2023-09-24-pincab-vpinmame %}).

 So to test it first start with a recreation or original that doesn't need roms.